golubitsky/wake-word-app/README.md

 ## Quickstart

 - `make build` - build a Docker image
-- `make server` - run the dev server in the Docker image (available on http://localhost:5000)
+- `make server` - run the dev server using the Docker image (available on http://localhost:5000)
-- `make test` - run tests in the Docker image
+- `make test` - run tests using the Docker image
 - `make deploy` - push the Docker image to Google Container Registry (detailed below).

 Every command above includes `make build` to ensure the latest code is used.